aliseena/Bankist-app/readme.md

 - Close your account if no longer needed
 - Logs out if account stays inactive for a while

-# First account username and pass -> Username: jw - Pass: 1111
+# First account username and pass -> Username: js - Pass: 1111

 # Second account username and pass -> Username: jd - Pass: 2222